chimmykk/p2p-recovery/README.md

 ## Usage

-### 1. Private Key Setup
+### 1. Connect Wallet

-Enter your private key (64-character hex string with or without 0x prefix).
-The application will derive and display your EOA owner address.
+Connect your wallet using the wallet connection interface.
+The application will display your connected address.

 ### 2. Smart Account Derivation